MarceloLandaverde/udacity_lab1/README.md

 A compute instance should be created.
 This instance will be needed for training and managing our model, in this case to run the training process.
 - Hyperdrive Configuration:
 The Hyperdrive Configuration allows us to automate the hyperparameter tuning to control the model training process on much more efficient way thant the classic "manual" approach
 Within the Hyperdrive Configuration two inputs allowed some nice benefits.
+These are:

-These were: \n Parameter Sample
+Parameter Sample

 **What are the benefits of the parameter sampler you chose?**

 **What are the benefits of the early stopping policy you chose?**